akka/akka/akka-docs/scala/routing.rst

 .. note::

-   It is not allowed to configure the ``routerDispatcher`` to be a :class:`BalancingDispatcher` since the messages ment for the special router actor cannot be processed by any other actor.
+   It is not allowed to configure the ``routerDispatcher`` to be a :class:`BalancingDispatcher` since the messages meant for the special router actor cannot be processed by any other actor.

 At first glance there seems to be an overlap between the